 The Darknet makes up a tiny portion of the so-called “Deep Web”.
 The Deep Web contains content that is not indexed by search engines, such as your personal email address, a brand’s gated pages or your online banking account.

-In this lesson, you will learn the basics of the Darknet.
+In this article, you will learn the basics of the Darknet.

 The term “Darknet” usually refers to the part of the internet, which is not indexed by search engines like Google that skim the “surface web”.
 The Darknet makes up a tiny portion of the so-called “Deep Web”.
 The Deep Web contains content that is not indexed by search engines, such as your personal email address, a brand’s gated pages or your online banking account.